describo/profiles/docs/classes-and-inputs.md

 -   definition: 'override' or 'inherit'.
 If set to inherit, the UI will allow the user to add properties from the class hierarchy defined in schema.org.
 If set to override, the user will only be able to use the properties defined in the inputs to this entity definition.
-That is, if you want the user to have a limited set of properties to user, set this to `override`.
+That is, if you want the user to have a limited set of properties to use, set this to `override`.
 If on the other hand, all of the properties defined in schema.org are acceptable, set this to `inherit`.
     If you wish to define properties additional to those define in schema.org then define them in the inputs array.
 -   subClassOf: An array of classes that this class is a subclass of.
 -   inputs: An array of objects that define the properties the user can define for this class.
+All of these properties will be rendered in the UI as placeholders.
+That will give you a UI that looks like a traditional form with entries for all of the things the user can define.

 # Inputs